-A summary of known fishery mortality and injury for this stock of humpback whales for 2003-2007 is given in Table 1.
-A total of 19 humpback whales were observed entangled in fishing gear during 2003-2007 in California and Oregon (Table 1).
-No entanglements were reported from the observer program that monitors the large-mesh swordfish and thresher shark drift gillnet fishery (Carretta and Chivers 2004, Carretta et al. 2005a, 2005b, Carretta and Enriquez 2006, 2007); however, a free-swimming humpback was observed entangled in gillnet gear of unknown origin in 2006 (NMFS, Southwest Regional Stranding Program, unpublished data).
-Of the 19 humpbacks entangled in fishing gear, 13 were reported entangled at sea in trap/pot fishery gear off California and Oregon, including one animal that was later found dead in Oregon (Northwest Regional Stranding Program, unpublished data).
-Six humpbacks were reported entangled in unknown gillnet or other gear, including lines and buoys of unknown origin.
-Two of the 13 pot/trap gear entanglements could be attributed to specific fisheries: One whale was entangled in sablefish trap gear and another in spot prawn trap gear (NMFS, Southwest Regional Stranding Program, unpublished data).
-The whale entangled in sablefish trap gear was successfully disentangled by divers who removed all the gear, and the animal swam away immediately following disentanglement. sightings involving crab pot gear were cow/calf pairs where the cow was entangled.
-Due to the trailing gear, 17 of the humpbacks are considered as serious injuries in Table 1 (the released animal is not considered seriously injured).
-Including the 17 serious injuries and one death, total mean annual serious injury and mortality for the commercial fisheries listed in Table 1 is 3.6 per year for the period 2003-2007.
-In addition to the humpback entanglements, there were five unidentified whales observed entangled in pot or trap gear and two unidentified whales entangled in unknown gillnet gear during 2003-2007.
-It is likely that some of these whales were humpbacks.
+A summary of known fishery mortality and injury for this stock of humpback whales for 2004-2008 is given in Table 1.
+A total of 18 humpback whales were observed entangled in fishing gear during 2004-2008 in California, Oregon, and Washington (Table 1).
+No entanglements were reported from the observer program that monitors the large-mesh swordfish and thresher shark drift gillnet fishery ( Carretta et al. 2005, Carretta and Enriquez 2006, 2007, 2009a, 2009b); however, a free-swimming humpback was observed entangled in gillnet gear of unknown origin in 2006 (NMFS, Southwest Regional Stranding Program, unpublished data).
+Of the 18 humpbacks entangled in fishing gear, 11 were reported entangled at sea in trap/pot fishery gear off California and Oregon, including two animals later found dead in Oregon (Northwest Regional Stranding Program, unpublished data).
+Seven humpbacks were reported entangled in unknown gillnet or other gear, including lines and buoys of unknown origin.
+Two of the 11 pot/trap gear entanglements could be attributed to specific fisheries: One whale was entangled in sablefish trap gear and another in spot prawn trap gear (NMFS, Southwest Regional Stranding Program, unpublished data).
+The whale entangled in sablefish trap gear was successfully disentangled by divers who removed all the gear, and the animal swam away immediately following disentanglement.
+Another whale entangled in crab pot gear in 2008 was successfully disentangled from gear.
+One of the sightings involving crab pot gear included a cow/calf pair where the cow was entangled.
+Due to the trailing gear, 14 of the humpbacks are considered as serious injuries in Table 1 (two released animals were not considered seriously injured).
+Including the 14 serious injuries and two deaths, total mean annual serious injury and mortality for the commercial fisheries listed in Table 1 is 3.2 per year for the period 2004-2008.
+In addition to the humpback entanglements, there were 12 unidentified whales observed entangled in pot/trap gear or unknown gillnet gear during 2004-2008.
+Some of these animals may represent re-sightings of entangled humpback whales described above.
+It is likely that most of the unidentified pot/trap fishery entanglements involved humpback whales.